limelightdev/cluedle-react/README.md

 ## Acknowledgements 👋

 I created this project as way of practicing my React skills.
 I had just completed an introductory course and wanted to build a self-assigned project.
 (Side note, I highly recommend the [Learn React Today](https://courses.webdevsimplified.com/learn-react-today) course for anyone that is new to React).
-I also studied some of the conventions found in Devang Thakkar's [Wordle Archive](https://github.com/devangthakkar/wordle_archive), which helped a lot.
+I also studied some of the conventions found in Devang Thakkar's [Wordle Archive](https://github.com/devangthakkar/wordle_archive) (and by extension Katherine Oelsner's [Word Master](https://github.com/octokatherine/word-master)), which helped a lot.

 As such, you may come across one or more antipatterns as I delved into the idea of custom hooks on my own.
 I would gladly welcome any constructive feedback!